Moun1r1/QuantResearchDev/README.md

 Quant Research dev & Traders open source project

+## Who is Moon ?
+A community of traders & coders that want to spread some good logic to improve the overral knowledge of automated trading (no identity nor invite will ever be provided to join us, we are closed)

 ## User stories

  - I want to be able to run backtests against 1 coin pair